History of Kelly Loeffler in Timeline

 October 2020: Blamed China for Trump's COVID-19 Diagnosis

-In October 2020, Kelly Loeffler blamed the People's Republic of China for Donald Trump and Melania Trump's COVID-19 diagnosis.
+In October 2020, after Donald Trump and Melania Trump were diagnosed with COVID-19, Kelly Loeffler blamed the People's Republic of China for giving the virus to them.

-After the November 2020 election, Kelly Loeffler and David Perdue claimed without evidence that there had been unspecified failures in the 2020 U.S. presidential election and called for the resignation of Georgia secretary of state Brad Raffensperger.
+After the November 2020 election, Kelly Loeffler and David Perdue made unsubstantiated claims of unspecified failures in the 2020 U.S. presidential election and called for the resignation of Georgia Secretary of State Brad Raffensperger.

-In November 2020, Newsweek reported Kelly Loeffler's and Jeffrey Sprecher's combined net worth at $800 million, making her the wealthiest sitting U.S. senator at the time.
+In November 2020, Newsweek reported that Kelly Loeffler's and her husband Jeffrey Sprecher's combined net worth was $800 million, making her the wealthiest sitting U.S. senator at the time.

-On November 20, 2020, Kelly Loeffler spoke at a rally in Canton, Georgia, without a mask, and later that day, she tested positive for COVID-19.
+On November 20, 2020, Kelly Loeffler spoke at a rally in Canton, Georgia, without wearing a mask and later that day, she tested positive for COVID-19.

-On December 6, 2020, during a debate, Kelly Loeffler repeatedly accused her opponent Raphael Warnock of being a "radical liberal" and refused to admit Joe Biden won the 2020 presidential election.
+On December 6, 2020, Kelly Loeffler participated in a debate where she repeatedly accused her opponent of being a "radical liberal" and did not acknowledge Joe Biden's victory in the 2020 presidential election.
+She also announced her support for $2,000 COVID-19 stimulus payments.

-December 2020: Supported lawsuit seeking to overturn election results
+December 2020: Loeffler supported lawsuit seeking to overturn election results

-In December 2020, Kelly Loeffler supported a lawsuit by allies of Donald Trump seeking to overturn the election results.
+In December 2020, Kelly Loeffler supported a lawsuit by allies of Donald Trump seeking to overturn the results of the election.

-January 1, 2021: Absent from vote overriding Trump's veto
+January 1, 2021: Loeffler absented herself from Trump veto override

-On January 1, 2021, Kelly Loeffler was absent from the successful override of Trump's veto of the defense spending bill.
+On January 1, 2021, Kelly Loeffler did not participate in the override of President Trump's veto of the defense spending bill.

 January 3, 2021: Ascended to Senior Senator from Georgia

-On January 3, 2021, with the end of David Perdue's term, Kelly Loeffler became the senior senator from Georgia, a position she held for just under three weeks.
+On January 3, 2021, upon the end of David Perdue's term, Kelly Loeffler became the senior senator from Georgia.
+She held the position for just under three weeks until Warnock was sworn in.

 January 5, 2021: Lost Senate Runoff Election

 On January 5, 2021, Kelly Loeffler lost the Georgia U.S. Senate special election runoff to Democrat Raphael Warnock.
-On the same day, fellow Georgia senator David Perdue also lost his re-election bid.
+Fellow Georgia senator David Perdue also lost his bid for re-election that same day.

 January 6, 2021: Withdraws Objection to Electoral College Certification